 Those who pursue music as a career often need skills in live sound reinforcement scenarios for miking, mixing, and music production.
 This is particularly true for those training in commercial music.
 This course will prepare students to understand the fundamentals of sound reinforcement terminology, design sound systems, and apply techniques for live concert production, digital console operation, and live mixing.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250–300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 or more words.

 The student will prepare relevant live sound production documentation such as a tour rider, input list, stage plot, and show flow (run) sheet in formats as described in the course materials.